Few weather stations in the north

 Weekly temperatures in Big Trout Lake, Ontario have gotten warmer since the 1980s, as shown in the animated circle at left.

 Yellow bars show warmer temperatures than average over each week, while grey bars show colder than average temperatures over each week.
 The longer the bar, the bigger the difference in temperature.

-Looking at this graphic, you can see the colour of the bars not only change to yellow but the bars also get larger into the 2010s.
+Looking at this graphic, you can see the colour of the bars not only change to yellow (hotter weekly temperatures) but the bars also get larger into the 2010s.

 Temperature has increased in all seasons in the north since 1980, especially in winter.
 Records from the monitoring station in Big Trout Lake show the changes very clearly.

 There are more hot summer days than there were a lifetime ago